Jetsurf/jet-bot/README.md

 There are a few admin commands to configure the bot.
 To run these commands, you need the administrator permission in your discord server.
 Can't DM the bot with any of these commands

- - `/admin playlist URL`: Add the given URL to the `/voice play random` playlist
+ - `/admin playlist`: Brings up a view to manage the `/voice play random` playlist
  - `/admin dm add`: Subscribe to DMs on users leaving the server
  - `/admin dm remove`: Unsubscribe from DMs on users leaving the server
  - `/admin announcement set CHANNEL` : Sets a chat channel for announcements about restarts/new features from the devs